Sameer12052003/CH21B033_DA6401_Assignment_2/README.md

 Download the inaturalist dataset from: https://storage.googleapis.com/wandb_datasets/nature_12K.zip

-Unzip the dataset into a folder
+Unzip the dataset into a folder named 'inaturalist_12K' in folders Part_A and Part_B both.

 # Part A
 To create validation data out of training data